 Our July competition involved looking at the best and most innovative activities taking place in the garden.
 We were interested in what activities you do, and how you do them to create a really enjoyable experience for your residents.
 We loved reading all the entries, and have picked four winners, whose entries you can read below.

-Because the standard was so high, we have also featured a series of Runners Up, their entries will be on our website soon.
+Because the standard was so high, we have decided to feature a series of runners up too – their entries will be on our website soon.